-There are six magnificent beaches in the Cape Breton Highlands Park in the Ingonish area: 4 saltwater & 2 freshwater
+There are six magnificent Ingonish beaches in the Cape Breton Highlands Park: 4 saltwater & 2 freshwater.

 I think they are all equally great ways to spend some time in the water during your stay in the area.
-Check out my descriptions and choose the best one of you!!
+Check out my descriptions and select the best ones for you!!

 Ingonish Beach is a great place to spend the day.
 You’ll see the signs for it (on your right) as soon as you pass the park entrance gate.
 Check out the Parks Canada map to see its exact location.

 You can swim, you can walk the length of this salt-water beach, or you can simply sit, relax and enjoy your surroundings.
 This beautiful sandy beach is probably one of the best beaches in Nova Scotia.

 What I really love about this beach is that it is an easy walk from the Ingonish campground.
 And everything is here that you could need during your day.

 The facilities are great.
 Washrooms, a canteen, change rooms.
 There is a boardwalk leading from the parking lot to the beach area.
 The boardwalk covers an area over very large rocks so this makes it easier to get to the sandy beach.